Creating Consecutive Normals on a Shape

 • Related Articles

-• Move the Position of 2D Sketch Geometry
+• Move the position of the 2D shape drawn by sketching

 When creating 3D shapes, you may need to create 2D sketch geometry.
 Sketch shapes can be drawn freely, and there may be cases where you move the drawn geometry.
 There are three methods for moving sketch geometry, as described below: Select the sketch ...